Elevate Your Perspective with Satellite Data

 At TerraSat Analytics, we strive to revolutionise agricultural practises through the use of advanced satellite imagery.
 Our mission is to provide organisations with the insights they need, utilising cutting-edge technology to enhance productivity while being environmentally responsible.
 We have more than 25 years experience delivering technology solutions into businesses

 Farming faces many challenges, with unpredictable weather patterns, pests, and diseases making it difficult for growers to optimise their yields.
 Adding to that, modern challenges like climate change, an increasing global demand for food and soil degradation adds even more pressure on the agro industry.
-However, advances in technology give farmers access to powerful tools that allow them to make data-driven decisions to improve the quality and even the quantity of their crop yields and help mitigate some of these challenges.
+However, advances in technology give farmers access to information that allow them to make data-driven decisions to improve the quality and even the quantity of their crop yields and help mitigate some of these challenges.

 Satellites provide high-resolution images of the earth’s surface which are used to monitor crop health, soil moisture and other important agricultural parameters.
 Satellites can also capture data which is not visible to the naked eye.